As defined on the GB Non-native Species Secretariat website (NNSS)

 An invasive non-native species is: ‘any non-native animal or plant that has the ability to spread causing damage to the environment, the economy, our health and the way we live.’

-Five non-native damselfly and eight non-native dragonfly species have been recorded in Britain as a result of accidental introductions, either as eggs or larvae in imported aquatic plants.
+5 non-native damselfly and 8 non-native dragonfly species have been recorded in Britain as a result of accidental introductions, either as eggs or larvae in imported aquatic plants.
 Most have been found in the greenhouses of importers of tropical pondweeds.
-However, at least one species (Ischnura senegalensis) has been discovered at a garden pond, to which it was probably moved with recently imported pondweed.
-Although unlikely, there is a possibility that these or other dragonfly species could be encountered, particularly near commercial aquatic greenhouses.
-Some may also emerge from domestic indoor aquaria after sale.
-As the species concerned have originated in hot climates, it is unlikely – although not impossible – that successful establishment could occur in the wild, as happened with Oriental Scarlet (Crocothemis servilia, pictured right) in Florida, USA.
+However, at least one species (Marsh bluetail, Ischnura senegalensis) has been discovered at a garden pond, to which it was probably moved with recently imported pondweed.
+These species could be encountered at commercial aquatic greenhouses and emerging from domestic indoor aquaria.
+As the species concerned have originated in hot climates, it is unlikely (although not impossible) that successful establishment could occur in the wild, as happened with Oriental Scarlet (Crocothemis servilia, pictured right) in Florida, USA.

 The incidence of non-native species is related to the origin and extent of trade in pondweeds and water-lillies, and the success of phytosanitary procedures at the point of export and import.
 Most recent trade appears to centre on Singapore, so common Asian species, such as Common (or Marsh) Blue-tail (Ischnura senegalensis) and Oriental Scarlet (Crocothemis servilia) are more likely to be found.
 Such species may look very similar to some that occur in Britain; in these examples, Blue-tailed Damselfly and Scarlet Darter respectively.
 These similarities are confounded because newly emerged specimens or tenerals are most likely to be found.